Breastplate: European

+Sometime between 1600 and 1650 a form of breastplate was developed that consisted of two plates in close contact.
+This was meant to improve protection against bullets and has been described as duplex armour.

+Especially thick breastplates were developed for sappers in siege warfare.

 Bullet-proof vests are the modern descendant of the breastplate.

 Classical mythology

 Both Zeus and Athena are sometimes depicted as wearing a goatskin shield or breastplate called an Aegis.
 At the center of Athena’s shield was the head of Medusa.